Plans & Pricing

 What's the difference between legal information and legal advice?
 What is the unauthorized practice of law?
 This article provides an overview of some of the legal issues to consider when building legal products and legal applications to improve work flow and create new sources of revenue.
 In future articles, we’ll cover each of these topics in greater depth.
 For now, we simply spot the issues and provide some basic considerations.

-Before we begin, we highlight the emerging trend: States are increasingly exploring ways to integrate the new technologies and entrepreneurial nature of legal products and legal applications into the rules that govern traditional legal practice.
+Before diving in, it’s important to note an emerging trend: States are increasingly exploring ways to adapt the rules governing traditional legal practice to account for new technologies and the entrepreneurial rise of legal products and applications.

 Watch Gavel's CEO and CTO, Dorna and Pierre, share what's coming in 2025 and celebrate the biggest product updates of 2024 during Gavel Innovate 2024.